 How to understand bottlenecks in sql queries

 Finding a bottleneck in a SQL query is a lot like being a detective at a busy intersection.
-You know traffic is backed up, but you need to figure out if it’s because the light is too short, the road is too narrow, or there’s a stalled car in the middle of the lane.
+You know traffic is backed up, but you need to figure out if it’s because the light is too short, the road is too narrow, there’s a stalled car in the middle of the lane, too many vehicles are trying to merge, or the entire road infrastructure is poorly designed.

-Here is a guide on how to identify, analyze, and resolve SQL performance bottlenecks.
+Here is a practical, step-by-step guide on how to identify, analyze, and resolve SQL performance bottlenecks effectively.

 1. The Symptoms of a Bottleneck